ArshiGh/Manifold-Covers-of-Prism-Orbifolds/README.md

 # Manifold-Covers-of-Prism-Orbifolds (Thesis Project Code Repository)

 This repository contains the code and computational workflows used in my thesis project.

+## Repository Structure
 The project is organized into four folders corresponding to Chapters 3, 4, 5 and 6 of the thesis.
 Each folder contains:

 - A Jupyter Notebook detailing the computations performed in that chapter.
 - `.txt` files containing the results of the computations (except for chapter 3).

-## Repository Structure
-- **Chapter 3**: Contains the notebook and results related to computations in Chapter 3.
-- **Chapter 4**: Contains the notebook and results related to computations in Chapter 4.
-- **Chapter 5**: Contains the notebook and results related to computations in Chapter 5.
-- **Chapter 6**: Contains the notebook and results related to computations in Chapter 6.

 ## How to Use This Repository